jenox/Master-Thesis/Documents/Meetings.md

 - [x] Try to balance distance between subdivision vertices and their neighbors
 - [ ] Try adding repulsive forces between vertices and edges of the same face -> local fatness
 - [x] Fix PrEd implementation
+    - Works, but is pretty slow now!
-- [ ] Try speeding things up by only adding helper vertex after a couple of iterations
+- [ ] Try speeding things up by only adding helper vertices after a couple of iterations
+    - Would require different transformation as current implementation relies on subdivision vertices to be valid contact representation
 - [ ] Theory and practice together: start with optimal drawing already (Kleist/Thomassen)
+    - Would be inconsistent with how we apply dynamic updates though!
-- [ ] Read Circular Arc Kobourov Cartogram: one-bend to circular arc?
+- [x] Read Circular Arc Kobourov Cartogram: one-bend to circular arc?
+    - No dummy vertices, flow network problem
-- [ ] Reread Lombardi Spring Embedder: also with one-bend helper vertex?
+- [x] Reread Lombardi Spring Embedder: also with one-bend helper vertex?
+    - Dummy vertex added only in second phase, and _only those_ are displaced in second force-directed phase
+- [x] Read Thomassen paper

 __2020-01-30__